danielmarschall/filter_foundry/Obfuscation.md

 Introduced in **Filter Foundry 1.4b8,9,10**

-It is compiler-dependant, therefore the resource cannot be exchanged between plugins!
+It is compiler-dependant, and therefore the resource cannot be exchanged between plugins!

 Algorithm: XOR with `rand()`-stream with hardcoded seed `0xdc43df3c`.